Josue-Herrera/Fusion_View/dependencies/imgui/docs/FAQ.md

 # Q&A: Usage

+### Q: Why is my widget not reacting when I click on it?
 ### Q: How can I have widgets with an empty label?
 ### Q: How can I have multiple widgets with the same label?
-### Q: Why are multiple widgets reacting when I interact with one?

 A primer on labels and the ID Stack...